Programmer’s Guide

 Notes:

-Prevent a job from running while other jobs are running.
+Prevent a job from running while instances of other job classes are running.
+This job stays queued while any FirstJob or SecondJob is running:

 class MyJob < RocketJob::Job